opencv/opencv/doc/tutorials/calib3d/real_time_pose/real_time_pose.rst

 	}

 In the following code are the 3th and 4th steps of the main algorithm.
 The first, calling the above function and the second taking the output inliers vector from Ransac to get the 2D scene points for drawing purpose.
-As seen in the code we must be sure to apply Ransac if we have matches, in the other case, the function :calib3d:`solvePnPRansac() <solvepnpransac>` crashes due to some OpenCV *bug*.
+As seen in the code we must be sure to apply Ransac if we have matches, in the other case, the function :calib3d:`solvePnPRansac <solvepnpransac>` crashes due to any OpenCV *bug*.

    .. code-block:: cpp